 How to make Vegetable Korma in the Instant Pot?

-• Press cancel and close lid with vent in sealing position.
+- Press cancel and close the lid with the vent in the sealing position.

 Oh…that looks so good.
 I am getting hungry as I write this post.
 It is so creamy and so flavorful!